undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for Kenyon College was 91%, which is an amazing retention rate only the most prestigious institutions achieve.
+As reported in 2024, the freshman retention rate for Kenyon College was 93%, which is an amazing retention rate only the most prestigious institutions have.

 The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year graduation rate at this institution stands at 87%, which is considered an above-average graduation rate.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+This academic institution has the six-year graduation rate of 85%, which is considered an above-average graduation rate.

 Student Body